 - Always check the terms of your tenancy agreement for details on responsibility for maintenance and repairs.
 Although note that your landlord cannot by law exclude responsibility for keeping the property in repair and fit for human habitation, such that the terms of your tenancy may only increase minimum standards set out in statute.

 You are responsible for...

 - Acting in a "Tenant-like manner".
-This means you should perform the smaller tasks around the house such as mending the electric light when a fuse blows; unblocking the sink when clogged with waste and cleaning the windows when necessary.
+This means you should perform the smaller tasks around the house such as changing a light bulb; unblocking the sink when clogged with waste and cleaning the windows when necessary.

 - Checking smoke alarms on an ongoing basis and replacing batteries.

 - Refuse collection!
-Remember to find out the collection day from your local council.
-Put the wheelie bin out and bring it back in again, it's illegal to leave it on the street.
+Remember to find out the collection day from your local council, and put your bins and recycling out regularly.

 - It may also be a good idea to keep a diary where you record anything relevant as it may otherwise be difficult to prove (or even remember) when and whether events took place.